opc-cpvp/sondage-survey-external/README.md

 		-	There is a problem with the navigation
 		-	There is a problem with the checkboxes with html (Fixed)

+-) Matrixdynamic
+		-	Other box need some style
+		-	Figure out the logic for duplicate selection

 ### Mode details required or help required